[Paper] Learning a Generative Meta-Model of LLM Activations

 - Fine‑tuning shortcuts – Instead of full‑parameter fine‑tuning, one could steer activations at inference time using the learned prior, saving compute and preserving the original model’s weights.

-- Cross‑model transfer – Since the diffusion prior captures generic activation statistics, it could be reused across similar LLM architectures, offering a plug‑and‑play interpretability layer.
+- Cross‑model transfer – Since the diffusion prior captures generic activation statistics, it can be reused across similar LLM architectures, offering a plug‑and‑play interpretability layer.

 - Tooling integration – The approach fits naturally into existing pipelines (e.g., LangChain, OpenAI API wrappers) as a post‑processing step that refines model outputs without additional API calls.